Skip to main content

 Educating employees

 Syteca’s diverse cybersecurity capabilities can also help you meet the requirements of different standards, laws, and regulations.
-To name a few: GDPR, NIS2, DORA, HIPAA, ISO 27001.
+To name a few: the GDPR, NIS2, DORA, HIPAA, ISO 27001.

 Preventing data misuse is crucial for maintaining the integrity and security of your sensitive information.
 Implementing best practices such as monitoring user activity, managing user access to data, enabling prompt detection and response to insider threats, and educating employees can significantly reduce the risk of data breaches and misuse of information.